AntonioBarrafato/Official-Website-CP4/README.md

 I have completed everything that I want to do: a nav bar with a dropdown, a sportnet page, a schedule, and a social media section.

-i want to put a feed of the buses near by that tell you what time they come at.
+I want to put a feed of the buses near by that tell you what time they come at.
+I also want to put a login so that you can have access to your own schedule by just typing it in.